vietfood/cs4all-vn/applied-training.md

 $$X_{opt} = \sqrt{\frac{2BN}{F}} = \sqrt{\frac{2 \cdot 4.19e6 \cdot 8960}{28672}} = 1618$$

 Rounding to a reasonable multiple of 2, that gives us roughly 2048-way FSDP and 4-way model parallelism.
 That should work well!

 {% enddetails %}

-**Question:** Are we going to be ICI bound with this amount of tensor parallelism? _Go through the work of checking how much tensor parallelism we can get away with for LLaMA 3._

-{% details Click here for the answer, once you've thought about it! %}

-**Answer**: We basically know the answer is no because the discriminant above was non-negative, but we would become ICI bound for FSDP + tensor parallelism when $$\text{BS per device} < 2 \cdot 2550^2 / F = 453$$, so we expect not.
-We would be ICI bound with pure model parallelism when $$Y > F / 2550 = 11$$, which we are well below.
-So **we are not ICI bound here.**

-{% enddetails %}